devopness/devopness/docs/webhooks/create-outgoing-webhook.md

 1. Take note of the ID (`<pipeline_id>`) of a pipeline that runs the `deploy` operation for the application which you want to watch the action statuses
-    - Follow the {% mentionPost "/docs/applications/deploy-application-using-incoming-hook" %} guide for detailed instructions
+    - Follow the [`/docs/applications/deploy-application-using-incoming-hook`](/docs/applications/deploy-application-using-incoming-hook) guide for detailed instructions
 1. On your local machine, in a terminal window, submit a request to Devopness API endpoint `POST /users/login` using your Devopness account email and password
     ```bash
     curl --request POST \